 Hers’s how easy it is!

-Cashew butter – I so love the slight sweetness of cashew butter which makes it such a great base for a dressing with salty additions.
-Cashew butter can be pretty pricey.
-For a more affordable option, use peanut butter,
+Cashew butter – The sweetness of cashew butter makes it such a great base for a dressing with salty additions.
+Many similar recipes call for soaking cashews for hours.
+Using cashew butter makes this recipe much faster and easier but it can be pretty pricey.
+For a more affordable option, use peanut butter.
+If you are nut-free, sesame tahini is an excellent substitute.

 Sweetener – Agave and maple syrup are my favorite sweeteners but coconut palm sugar, brown sugar or even honey will work.
 The hot water in the recipe will help to dissolve any dry sweeteners.